-The Gorgon Project is operated by Chevron.
-It is a joint venture of the Australian subsidiaries of Chevron (approximately 47 percent), ExxonMobil (25 percent), Shell (25 percent), Osaka Gas (1.25 percent), Tokyo Gas (one percent) and Chubu Electric Power Company (0.417 percent).
+The Gorgon Project is operated by an Australian subsidiary of Chevron and is a joint venture of the Australian subsidiaries of Chevron (47.3 percent), ExxonMobil (25 percent), Shell (25 percent), Osaka Gas (1.25 percent), Tokyo Gas (1 percent) and Chubu Electric Power (0.417 percent).

 INDUSTRY CAPABILITY NETWORK

 To find suppliers located anywhere in Australia please contact ICNWA.
 As an additional resource, you may also wish to refer to a register of suppliers located in the Pilbara region of Western Australia - to access CLICK HERE.

 BENEFITS OF PROJECTCONNECT FOR THE GORGON PROJECT